Rookie2556/Notes/README.md

-# Intro and table of contents!
+# Bio / Table of contents
 ## Who is Tomothy?

 I am ``Thomas Moore``, I like motorbikes, coding/general computer stuff and 3d printing..
 Whenever I am currently in a phase of liking something, it is my whole personality, and this is supposed to be my bio sooo...